 We are an innovative social enterprise utilising agrifood and education technology to scale the impact of growing food in the city.

-We design sustainable products, technologies and experiences that spark meaningful interactions with our food and that benefit people and the environment.
+We design sustainable products, technologies and experiences which spark meaningful interactions with our food, and benefit people and the environment.
 By turning the experience of growing food into a rewarding endeavour we increase physical and mental wellbeing, while keeping things simple, natural and fun.

 Transforming the future of food through education.

 A nourished planet, educated communities, and regenerative food system by 2030.

 Farmwall Founder & CEO - VIC & NSW

 Geert is a social entrepreneur, urban farmer and founder of Farmwall.
 He is the visionary driving force behind all operations and is passionate about using social enterprise to create positive social outcomes and make the world a better place.

 Horticulturalist & Indigenous Plant Specialist - VIC